theo-armour/2020/pages/commentaries/ryan-holiday.md

 Lend a hand.
 We're in this together.
 Help thrive and survive.

 ## Meditate on Your Morality p167
 _Memento mori_.
 Serenity.
-Death as an obstoacle
+Death as an obstacle

 ## Prepare to Start Again p169
 Anticipate next round, Passing one obstacle means you are worthy of more.